bmallred/PyTron/src/pytron/README.txt

 Issues:

+[WorksForMe]
-[Unresolved] Once each programs light ribbon has reach a large number the redrawing of the screen eats up resources.
+Problem: Once each programs light ribbon has reach a large number the redrawing of the screen eats up resources.
 This causes a delay in reaction time and makes the game appear sluggish.
 Possibly need to implement some sort of caching or only draw the new portions of the ribbon.

+Change: Added speed property to LightCycle as well as SetSpeed() method to adjust it.
+This may not have "solved" the problem per se, but it lightened the amount of items in the lists which may have been causing the performance degradation.

+[Unresolved]
-[Unresolved] Never got around to implementing different light cycle colors.
+Problem: Never got around to implementing different light cycle colors.

+[Unresolved]
-[Unresolved] Sound.
+Problem: Sound.